 What is Qigong?

-Qigong exercises can often look like, and can be wrongly taught like, slowed down aerobics.
-Qigong is more than the movement of the body…….much more.
+Qigong (pronounced chee gong) exercises can often look like, and can be wrongly taught like, slowed down aerobics.
+Qigong exercises are more than the movement of the body…….much more.
 It is the movement of the Qi through focus, relaxation and intent.
 It is an art that is almost impossible to appreciate without being exposed to proper tuition and the development of the ability to listen to the Qi.

 Qigong exercises can be sub-divided into Passive Qigong and Active Qigong, and these can be further sub-divided into Medical, Martial and Spiritual Qigong.

-- Active Qigong is when there is body movement along with the movement of Qi – Shibashi exercises, Embroidered Brocade, etc.
+- Active Qigong is when the breath, the body movement and the Yi brain) stimulate and guide the movement of Qi – Shibashi exercises, Embroidered Brocade, etc.

-- Passive Qigong is when there is no body movement and the focus is purely on moving the Qi – Standing as a Tree, Standing as a Column.
+- Passive Qigong is when there is no body movement and it is solely the Yi that is used to stimulate and guide the Qi – Standing as a Tree, Standing as a Column.

 - Medical (health) Qigong promotes the smooth, free-flow of the Qi in the meridians.
 When there is a deficiency or stagnation of the Qi, this leads to illness.
 Qigong balances and harmonises the Qi, bringing health and vitality.